Skip to content

 Key insight: starting early matters more than contributing more.
 50 a month from birth compounds to roughly 19,000 by 18 at 7%.
 Starting at age 10 and saving 200 a month produces only 23,000 - despite contributing nearly triple.
 Time beats amount in long horizons.

-Most parents use tax-advantaged child savings account (9,000 annual contribution limit) for tax-free growth.
+Most parents use junior tax-advantaged account (9,000 annual contribution limit) for tax-free growth.
 The tool doesn't assume account type - just projects the math.
 Whatever account you choose, the required monthly contribution stays the same; the tax treatment affects how much stays invested vs goes to tax.
 Choose a tax-sheltered account where possible.

 Run it with sensible defaults